Version 2.2.0 Software

 LinnStrumentalist Ben Fuhrman has created a Max patch--as well as standalone mac and windows apps-- that allow you to graphically set each of LInnStrument's note pads to any color.
 Click here to download it.

-This setting determines the pitch offset between rows.
-The default setting is +5, so that the leftmost pitch of each row is 5 semitones higher that the leftmost pitch of the row below it, just like the 4 lower strings of a guitar.
-The options are:
+This setting determines the pitch offset between rows, like tuning the strings on a guitar.
+The default setting is +5, so that the leftmost pitch of each row is 5 semitones (a musical fourth interval) higher that the leftmost pitch of the row below it, just like the 4 lower strings of a guitar or a bass guitar.
+This tuning is called the Fourths String Layout and is the default tuning on LinnStrument.

-To change this selection to any row offset from -16 to +16, hold +OCTAVE and the screen will display “12” in large letters.
-Swipe left or right to edit the value, including the leftmost value "-GUIT" (upside down guitar tuning).
+Hold +Octave and the screen will display “12” in large letters.
+Swipe left or right to edit the value from -16 through zero to +16, including the leftmost value "-GUIT" (upside down guitar tuning).
 If set to any value other than the default 12, the +OCTAVE pad will light in light blue instead of the normal blue.

-GUITAR for guitar tuning on the upper 6 rows + 2 extra bass strings below on the bottom, each tuned 5 semitones below the row above it.
+This sets the Row Offset to guitar tuning on the upper 6 rows, plus 2 extra bass strings below on the bottom, each tuned 5 semitones below the row above it.

 Note: To select no offset (all rows start with the same pitch), press the lit selection to turn it off.